Supriya Devi

 Supriya Devi (Supriya Choudhury; 8 January 1933 – 26 January 2018) was an Indian actress who is known for her work in Bengali cinema for more than 50 years.
-She is best known for her portrayal of Neeta in Ritwik Ghatak's Bengali film Megha Dhaka Tara (1960).
+She is best known for her portrayal of Neeta in Ritwik Ghatak's Bengali film Meghe Dhaka Tara (1960).
 She was conferred the Filmfare Award and the BFJA Award twice.
 In 2011, she received the Banga-Vibhushan, the highest civilian honour in West Bengal.
 In 2014, she was awarded the Padma Shri by the Government of India, the fourth highest civilian award in India, for her contributions to the entertainment industry.

-She made her debut in Uttam Kumar starrer Basu Paribar (1952) under the direction of Nirmal Dey and successively appeared in Prarthana (1952) directed by Pranab Ray.
+She made her debut alongside Uttam Kumar in Basu Paribar (1952), under the direction of Nirmal Dey, and successively appeared in Prarthana (1952) directed by Pranab Ray.
 However, IMDb lists 1951 Hindi film Shokhiyan as her first film.
-She, then took a hiatus and returned to filmdom in Marmabani (1958) under Sushil Majumdar's direction.
-She rose to prominence after she had appeared in the Uttam Kumar blockbuster Sonar Harin (1959), directed by Mangal Chakraborty.
-At the beginning of the 1960s, she came to a bigger attention for her successive roles in films such as Meghe Dhaka Tara (1960), Shuno Baranari (1960), Komal Gandhar (1961), Swaralipi (1961), Agnisanskar (1961) and others.
-She made her Bollywood debut opposite Dharmendra in Begaana (1963) under Sadashiv Rao Kavi's direction.
+She, then took a hiatus and returned to filmdom in Marmabani (1958).
+She rose to prominence after she had appeared in the Uttam Kumar blockbuster Sonar Harin (1959).
+At the beginning of the 1960s, she came to wider notice for her successive roles in films such as Meghe Dhaka Tara (1960), Shuno Baranari (1960), Komal Gandhar (1961), Swaralipi (1961), Agnisanskar (1961) and others.
+She made her Bollywood debut opposite Dharmendra in Begaana (1963).

 Early life

 Supriya was born in Myitkyina, Burma.
-Her father was Gopal Chandra Banerjee, a lawyer.
-He was from Faridpur (now in Bangladesh).
+Her father was Gopal Chandra Banerjee, a lawyer from Faridpur (now in Bangladesh).
 During World War II, her family moved to Calcutta (present-day Kolkata, India).

 Supriya was seven years old when she made her acting debut in two plays directed by her father.
 She was a dancer since her childhood, even receiving an award from Thakin Nu, then-Prime Minister of Burma, who was moved by one of her dance recitals.
-From her childhood, her closest friend was Nihar Dutta, who married into the Guha Thakurata Family and became Mrs Nihar Guha Thakurata, an eminent Social Worker of Burma of her time.
+From her childhood, her closest friend was Nihar Dutta, who married into the Guha Thakurata family and as Nihar Guha Thakurata, was an eminent Burmese social worker of her time.

 In 1948, the Bannerjees left Burma for good and re-settled in Calcutta.
 They had been refugees in 1942 when the Japanese forces occupied Burma.
 The young Supriya and her family were forced to undertake an arduous trek on foot to the safety of Calcutta.